 The scenery of the coast north of Caim is beautiful.
-Moreover, excellent coral fossils can be observed in situ and found as wave-rounded pebbles here.
-Brachiopods are also abundant.
+Moreover, excellent fossil corals can be observed in situ and found as wave-rounded pebbles here.
+Brachiopods are especially abundant.

 ♦ Parking can be found at or near to Caim, which is at the most eastern tip of Anglesey.

-♦ When you reach Caim you will find a small electricity sub station on a minor road leading to a dead end at Pentir cottage (marked on map).
+♦ When you reach Caim, you will find a small electricity substation on a minor road leading to a dead end at Pentir Cottage (which is marked on maps).

-♦ Once over the rise in the middle of the field you will see two ‘spits’ of land ahead of you.
-Both access points are on the left side of the spits.
-A on the left spit B on the right spit.
+♦ Once over the rise in the middle of the field, you will see two spits of land ahead of you.
+Both access points are on the left side of these.

 ♦ Ref: SH 62252 81520

-FIND FREQUENCY: ♦♦♦♦ – Certain strata are packed with coral fossils which have been weathered proud of their matrix and stand in relief from the rock.
-Coral fossils can also be found loose among the pebbles of the beach.
-Brachiopods can be observed in situ in a limestone outcrop at the top of the cliff and also as worn sections at beach level.
+FIND FREQUENCY: ♦♦♦♦ – Certain strata are packed with coral fossils, which have been weathered proud of their matrix.
+Corals can also be found loose among the pebbles of the beach.
+Brachiopods can be observed in situ in a limestone outcrop at the top of the cliff and also as worn cross-sections at beach level.

-CHILDREN: ♦♦♦ – The beach is covered by large boulders in places and the headlands are steep.
-The footpath down can be difficult and because of this, we do not recommend for children.
+CHILDREN: ♦♦♦ – In places, the beach is covered by large boulders and the headlands are steep.
+In addition, the footpath down can be difficult.
+Therefore, this site is not recommended for children.

-TYPE: – Fossils are found both in situ in rock ledges and also loose as wave-rounded pebbles.
+TYPE: – Fossils can be found here both in situ in rock ledges and also loose as wave-rounded pebbles.

-One of the best places to look for fossils along this stretch of coast is on top of the headland that you come to at the end of the walk from Caim.
-Within minutes of investigating the rock here you should have found a number of excellently preserved coral specimens standing proud of their matrix.
-Please do not try to remove these, leave them for others to find also.
+However, one of the best places to look for fossils along this stretch of coast is on top of the headland that you come to at the end of the walk from Caim.
+Within minutes of investigating the rock here, you should have found a number of excellently preserved coral specimens standing proud of their matrix.
+Please do not try to remove these.
+Rather, leave them for others to see.

-At the top of the cliff next to the path there is a limestone outcrop; large brachiopods can be observed in its exposed strata.
-Please do not attempt to extract these.
+At the top of the cliff next to the path, there is a limestone outcrop, where large brachiopods can be observed.
+However, do not attempt to extract these.

-The Carboniferous Limestone Series at Caim is of Visean age.
-It is part of the Clwyd Limestone Group, This is around 330 million years old.
-This is a diverse range of limestone facies with subordinate sandstone and mudstone units, and exhibiting local dolomitisation.
-Records the initiation and growth of a carbonate platform along the northern flank of the Wales-Brabant Massif.
+The Carboniferous Limestone at Caim is Visean in age and is part of the Clwyd Limestone Group, which is about 330myrs old.
+There is a diverse range of limestone facies exhibiting local dolomitisation, with subordinate sandstone and mudstone units.
+The geology here records the initiation and growth of a carbonate platform along the northern flank of the Wales-Brabant Massif.

-As this is a remote location it is best to visit in pairs or as a group.
-A mobile phone should be taken and someone should be told where you are going and when you expect to be back.
-Make sure you visit on a retreating tide and take care when climbing ledges or boulders.
+As this is a remote location, it is best to visit with other people.
+A mobile phone should also be taken and someone should be told where you are going and when you expect to be back.
+Knowledge of tide times is essential and make sure you visit on a retreating tide.
+Take care when climbing ledges or boulders.

 You should bring a decent rucksack in which to store your finds.
 Packing material and bags should also be brought.
-This is a remote location – you should take enough to drink with you and also a mobile phone.
+This is a remote location, so you should take enough to drink with you and also a mobile phone.
 A camera will come in handy for photographing the corals.